John Melville (lord provost)

 Sir John Melville FRSE WS (1802 – 5 May 1860) was a Scottish lawyer and landowner who served as Lord Provost of Edinburgh from 1854 to 1859.
-Melville Drive in Edinburgh is named after him.

 Life

 He was born in Kirkcaldy in Fife the son of Isabella Rule of Kennoway and her husband, George Melville, a lawyer.
-The family moved to Edinburgh in his youth, residing first at 5 Broughton Place then 3 Nelson Street nearby.
+The family moved to Edinburgh in his youth.
 He studied law at the University of Edinburgh.

 He was apprenticed to Alexander Manners WS based at 12 Nicolson Square.
-He qualified WS in 1827 and set up his own partnership Melville & Lindesay WS.
+He qualified WS in 1827 and set up his own partnership, Melville & Lindesay WS.

 In 1849 he was Chief Magistrate of Edinburgh.
 He was also created a town councillor in 1853.

 In 1857 he was elected a Fellow of the Royal Society of Edinburgh.

 Melville was knighted in 1859 by Queen Victoria at the end of his period as Lord Provost.

-He died at home 15 Heriot Row on 5 May 1860.
-He is buried in Newington Cemetery in the south of the city, and is also commemorated on his parents' gravestone in East Preston Street Burial Ground.
+He died at home on 5 May 1860.
+He is buried in East Preston Street Cemetery Old Newington Cemetery, beside his parents, in the south of the city.

 Family

-In 1838 he married Jane Marshall (1801 - 7 Feb 1873) sister of David Marshall, a prominent Edinburgh accountant.
+In 1838 he married Jane Marshall (1801 - 7 February 1873), sister of David Marshall, a prominent Edinburgh accountant.
 His son, George Fisher Melville (21 May 1841 - 12 July 1917), was an advocate.

-Artistic recognition
+Legacy

 His portrait by James Edgar was painted (in his official robes) in 1859.
-It is held by the City of Edinburgh Council and is rarely displayed.
+It is held by the City of Edinburgh Council, but is rarely displayed.

+Melville Drive in Edinburgh is named after him.